India.gov.in: Content

-India.gov.in provides website visitors with content presented in a user friendly format, with access to more than 5000 services.
+India.gov.in provides website visitors with content presented in a user-friendly format, with access to more than 5000 services.

 Details of the major sections of the portal:

-Government provides details about people holding portfolios in the legislature, executive, judiciary and defence forces of India.
-It has information about the constitution, parliament, acts, rules, regulations and schemes of the government.
-It has a place where government employees can see facts about recruitment, training, pension, housing and related topics.
+Government provides details about people holding portfolios in the legislature, executive, judiciary, and defence forces of India.
+It has information about the constitution, parliament, acts, rules, regulations, and schemes of the government.
+It has a place where government employees can see facts about recruitment, training, pension, housing, and related topics.
 The section provides a searchable contact directory, a database of government websites.

 Citizen has information on issues for Indian citizens.
-It includes information on topics like health, agriculture, education, employment, housing, senior citizens, law, tourism, banking and taxes.
+It includes information on topics like health, agriculture, education, employment, housing, senior citizens, law, tourism, banking, and taxes.
 Each segment provides information on schemes, facilities, and FAQs, in addition to tips and links to Government resources.

 Overseas is for non-resident Indians, persons of Indian origin, and foreign nationals.
-The section is a handbook to people wishing to visit or study in India.
+The section is a handbook for people wishing to visit or study in India.
 It has information on passports, visas, customs rules, travel advisories, embassies, educational courses, and travel.
-The segment on the Indian diaspora talks about schemes, awards and events available and a list of commonly asked questions.
+The segment on the Indian diaspora talks about schemes, awards, and events available and a list of commonly asked questions.